Television in the Philippines: Weekends

 Weekend programming differs from weekday programming.
-Depending on the network, they start signing on from around 5:00 a.m. to 6:00 a.m.
-They air medical programs at 6:00 a.m. like Pinoy M.D. on GMA at 6:30 a.m., Health @ Home on PTV at 7:00 a.m., Dok True Ba? on IBC at 8:00 a.m. on Saturdays and air Sunday Mass for Sundays.
+Depending on the network, the stations start signing on from around 5:00 a.m. to 6:00 a.m.
+They air medical programs at 6:00 a.m., like Pinoy M.D. on GMA at 6:30 a.m., Health @ Home on PTV at 7:00 a.m., and Dok True Ba? on IBC at 8:00 a.m. on Saturdays and air Sunday Mass on Sundays.
 Around 7:00 a.m., they air educational programs targeting children.
 Later, they start airing cartoons or anime that also target children.
-After that, the stations air movie blocks from around 11:30 a.m. (for Eat Bulaga! on TV5 and RPTV) or 12:00 p.m. (for It's Showtime on Kapamilya Channel, A2Z, All TV and GMA) (every Saturday) and 12:00 p.m. (every Sunday).
+After that, the stations air movie blocks from around 11:25 a.m. (for Eat Bulaga! on TV5 and RPTV) or 12:00 p.m. (for It's Showtime on Kapamilya Channel, A2Z, All TV, and GMA) (every Saturday) and 12:00 p.m. (every Sunday).
 They start to air noontime shows and noontime newscasts (like Sentro Balita Weekend on PTV).
-For Sunday, they air musical variety shows reserved specifically for the day.
+On Sunday, they air musical variety shows reserved specifically for the day.

 After airing noontime shows, they air either a movie block or an original series.
-These include Sunday Blockbusters on Kapamilya Channel and A2Z at 2:15 p.m., Cine Cinco Astig Sunday on TV5 and RPTV at 3:15 p.m., FPJ sa GMA on GMA also at 3:15 p.m., Sine Date Weekends at 12:00 p.m. and Afternoon Movie Break at 2:00 p.m. on GTV.
+These include Sunday Blockbusters on Kapamilya Channel, A2Z, and All TV at 2:15 p.m., Cine Cinco Astig Sunday on TV5 and RPTV at 3:15 p.m., FPJ sa GMA on GMA also at 3:15 p.m., Sine Date Weekends at 12:00 p.m., and Afternoon Movie Break at 2:00 p.m. on GTV.

-During the afternoon, they air current/public affairs programs and switch to weekend newscasts that formerly airs around midnight.
-These include TV Patrol Weekend on Kapamilya Channel, A2Z, All TV, ANC, DZMM TeleRadyo and PRTV Prime Media, Ulat Bayan Weekend on PTV, Frontline Pilipinas Weekend on TV5, One PH and RPTV (sometimes as a delayed telecast), and 24 Oras Weekend on GMA and GTV.
-Comedy Programs are aired around 6:00 p.m..
-By 7:00 p.m., reality programs, and sometimes acquired game shows, are aired.
+During the afternoon, they air current/public affairs programs and switch to weekend newscasts that formerly aired around midnight.
+These include TV Patrol Weekend on Kapamilya Channel, A2Z, All TV, ANC, DZMM TeleRadyo and PRTV Prime Media; Ulat Bayan Weekend on PTV, Frontline Pilipinas Weekend on TV5; One PH and RPTV (sometimes as a delayed telecast); and 24 Oras Weekend on GMA and GTV.
+Comedy programs are aired around 6:00 p.m.
+By 7:00 p.m., reality programs and sometimes acquired game shows are aired.

-By 8:00 p.m. or 9:00 p.m., they start to air anthology programs on Saturdays, and public service programs (like Kapatid Mo, Idol Raffy Tulfo on TV5 at 6:00 p.m. and One PH at 8:00 p.m.) and news magazine-type programs (like Kapuso Mo, Jessica Soho on GMA at 8:15 p.m. and GTV at 9:25 p.m. or Rated Korina on Kapamilya Channel, A2Z and All TV at 8:15 p.m. and TV5 at 9:30 p.m.) on Sundays.
-Current/Public affairs programs start to air around 10:00 p.m. until midnight.
+By 8:00 p.m. or 9:00 p.m., they start to air anthology programs on Saturdays and public service programs (like Kapatid Mo, Idol Raffy Tulfo on TV5 at 6:00 p.m. and One PH at 8:00 p.m.) and news magazine-type programs (like Kapuso Mo, Jessica Soho on GMA at 8:15 p.m. and GTV at 9:25 p.m. or Rated Korina on Kapamilya Channel, A2Z, and All TV at 8:15 p.m.) on Sundays.
+Current/public affairs programs start to air around 10:00 p.m. until midnight.

 Drama

 Teleseryes are a staple and popular genre on Philippine television, typically broadcast on weekdays.
-All major TV networks in the Philippines produce a variety of drama series, including genres such as romance, comedy, horror, and fantasy.
+All television networks in the Philippines produce a variety of drama series, including genres such as romance, comedy, horror, and fantasy.